 It’s back to school time, that time of year when teachers are both groaning over products being marketed towards them (signaling the end of summer) and filling up their wish lists.
-Getting my classroom ready used to be one of my biggest pleasures, and since I have “back to school” multiple times a year, I really had time to take joy in it.
+Getting my classroom ready used to be one of my greatest pleasures, and since I have “back to school” multiple times a year, I had time to take joy in it.
 This has totally changed—for the better.
 Find out why you might want to take the same approach.

 Reason 1: How you spend your time is how you spend your life.